The safety and well-being of our children at Parkend Primary School is of utmost importance to us and we will always act in the interest of the child.

 ENCOMPASS will ensure that a member of the school staff, known as a Key Adult, will be shared the information in confidence, while ensuring that the school is able to make provision for possible difficulties experienced by children, or their families, who have been involved in, affected or exposed to a domestic abuse incident.

-The Designated Safeguarding Lead, Mrs Marangon and the Deputy Designated Safeguarding Lead, Mrs Roberts are the 'Key Adults' in the school and we are keen to offer the best support possible to all our pupils and we believe this will be extremely beneficial for all those involved.
+The Designated Safeguarding Lead Mrs Roberts is the 'Key Adults' in the school and we are keen to offer the best support possible to all our pupils and we believe this will be extremely beneficial for all those involved.

 All safeguarding and welfare information that the school holds for a child will be passed onto the child's new school when they leave.
 At Parkend Primary School we use My Concerns to record any incidents securely.